MakerSpaceSDG/MakerSpaceSDG.github.io/index.md

 hello@MakerSpaceSDG.com
 +966544700776

+## How to Find the Space
+Once you entered building 24, take a right, then a left, pass by coffee bean and follow the long corridor until you see the maker space on your right.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d1355.7676530211224!2d39.10714552353301!3d22.30635509114158!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0xf3adec055d62032a!2sMaker+Space!5e0!3m2!1sen!2s!4v1488454545564" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>

 ## Acknowledgements
 The Maker Space SDG is sponsored by Innovation & Economic Development and supported by the Visual Computing Center, the Visualization Core Lab, IT, and the KAUST School.